Do you ask yourself – why my computer is running slow? Discover why your computer is slow and how you can improve its performance and speed it up.

 There are two ways that you can do that:

 Use Revo Uninstaller Pro 4 Autorun Manage – All you have to do is to Disable an application from auto-starting with Windows.
-This can be done with a single click; all you have to do is to uncheck/check the box in front of the application name.
+You can achieve this with a single click; all you have to do is to uncheck/check the box in front of the application name.

 In order to disable a program that is starting automatically just select it and click “Disable” in the bottom-right corner.
 Always make sure what you are disabling and leave the important software such as antivirus and drivers to start automatically.